 Why would I use a Master Shot (MS)?

 The lack of cuts in a Master Shot helps the viewer stay engaged with the scene though, in reality, a Master Shot is used for the base sequence and then interspersed with Close-Ups and Mid-Shots.
 Long-take scenes are now rare in cinema and, therefore, capture our attention when performed successfully.

-Plus, why not grab our free Storyboard Templates to help you get started!
+Plus, why not grab our free Storyboard Templates to help you get started with storyboarding!